← BlogEU Careers

 How Long Are Reserve Lists Valid?

-In practice, high-demand profiles (IT, finance, law) tend to exhaust reserve lists quickly.
-Generalist lists for competitive rounds like AD5 often last the full two years.
+In practice, high-demand specialist profiles (IT, finance, law) tend to exhaust reserve lists quickly.
+Generalist lists for competitive rounds like AD5 often run the full extended period.

 How Does Recruitment From the List Actually Work?